Content

 • A maximum of 5 runs per inning can be scored by a team in any inning, including the final inning.
 In addition, an inning will end once all players have had one at bat in any inning.
 For games under the time limit, if the home team is ahead after the top half of the final inning, they are permitted to take their at-bat for the bottom half of the inning if mutually agreed upon by both managers.

-• Hit by Pitch Rule - When a batter is hit by pitch from a player/pitcher, the batter is entitled first base, and it will count as a walk per the walk rule above.
+• Hit by Pitch Rule – When a batter is hit by pitch from a player/pitcher, the batter is entitled to first base, and it will count as a walk per the walk rule above.
 The player can opt to coach pitch instead of taking the walk.
+If bases are loaded the batter may elect to advance to first base and a run will score.

 • Coach Pitch will be utilized for the 5th and 6th innings of all games during the regular season.
 During Play-off games, player/pitchers shall pitch in the 5th and 6th innings and will follow the “Walk Rule” stated above.

-• Base runners will not be able to advance when the ball is caught by the pitcher or ball passes the vicinity of the pitcher based on the umpire’s judgment that the throw was intended for the pitcher.
+• Base runners will not be able to advance from less than half-way to the next base when the ball is caught by the pitcher or ball passes the vicinity of the pitcher based on the umpire’s judgment that the throw was intended for the pitcher.
 The pitcher must also be in the vicinity of the mound based on the umpire’s judgment.

 • Base runner may only advance one base per overthrow.

-• Base runners may advance one base on a passed ball or wild pitch.
-A base runner on third base may not attempt to advance home on a wild pitch or passed ball.
+• Base runners may advance one base on a passed ball or wild pitch per at-bat.
+A base runner on third base may not attempt to advance home on a wild pitch, passed ball, or foul tip.
 Base runners may not advance on a passed ball or wild pitch thrown by a coach.

 • Base runners may not advance on the throw from the catcher back to the pitcher.